Viewing and Handling Baseline Check Results

 - Ignoring risks

-Click Ignore in the Operation column of the target check item to ignore a check item.
+- Click Ignore in the Operation column of a check item to ignore it.
 Select multiple check items and click Ignore to ignore them in batches.

 Figure 4 Ignoring risks